k-u-bux/kubux-whiteboard-server/drawing-poc/protocol.md

 2. **Optimistic Updates**: The client should apply modifications locally before server confirmation but be prepared to reconcile differences if the server disagrees.

 3. **Hash Reconciliation**: The client should maintain a clear distinction between verified state (confirmed by server) and optimistic updates.

+4. **Undo/Redo UI**: The client should only show undo/redo options for actions performed by the current client.

 ### Logging